gerebanhaihao/gerebanhaihao/README.md

+## 🎓 About Me:

 ### Hi there, I'm Yunming Yu 👋

 `Python` `C++` `MATLAB` `SQL` `Markdown` | `Jupyter` `VS Code` `Visual Studio`

-I'm a graduate in Information Management and Information Systems from Shanghai University.
-I have been admitted to the Master's program in Information Resource Management at Sun Yat-sen University through the postgraduate recommendation system.
+I'm a graduate in Information Management and Information Systems from **Shanghai University**.
+I have been admitted to the Master's program in Information Resource Management at **Sun Yat-sen University** through the postgraduate recommendation system.
 I'm passionate about leveraging **operations research**, **data analytics**, and **AI** to solve real-world decision-making problems.

 **My Research Interests**:
 - **Optimization & Logistics**: Vehicle Routing Problem (VRP), Truck-Drone Collaborative Delivery